How Annie recovered with yoga for complex PTSD

 For both beginners and non-beginners, classes are ONLINE, in-the-studio, or both.

-If you want to use some FREE yoga to satisfy yourself about about questions like what type of yoga for PTSD, the best yoga for PTSD, and yoga poses for PTSD, then see try the numerous options on our FREE YOGA page.
+If you want to use some FREE yoga to satisfy yourself about about questions like what type of yoga for PTSD, the best yoga for PTSD, and yoga poses for PTSD, then see try the numerous options to get started.

-All Flametree packages, including subscription and ten pass deals, are here.
+Alternatively, check out Flametree’s most popular packages, including subscription and ten pass deals.

 Or check out Private class options, for individuals or groups, with Flametree Yoga’s Senior Certified Yoga Teacher, Chris Lalor.
 Private classes, like almost almost all of Flametree’s classes, can be online, in-studio or on-demand.